Azure/Cloud-Native/website/blog-60daysofIA/2024-03-08/dynamic-repricing-of-products-using-intelligent-apps-part-2.md

 ![Dynamic Repricing of Products Using Intelligent Apps Part 2: Price Forecasting with AI/ML](../../static/img/60-days-of-ia/blogs/2024-03-08/3-2-1.jpeg)

 *This three-part series demonstrates how to use Azure Cosmos DB to build an Intelligent App that uses historical pricing and product data to forecast future price fluctuations for specific products.
-In the first article of this series, you’ll set up and populate the Cosmos DB database with data to use in the later parts of the series.*
+In this installment, you’ll use artificial intelligence and machine learning to build the price forecasting model.*

 ## Dynamic Repricing of Products Using Intelligent Apps Part 2: Price Forecasting with AI/ML